- Plesk for Linux

 Domain name cannot be resolved against some of global DNS resolvers:

-A record does not exist or DNS propagation is not completed.
+A type record does not exist or DNS propagation is not completed.

 - Go to the online NS record checker (for instance this one: Online tool for NS server check);